-In \Cref{sec-toric}, we introduce the class of toric words, which are codings of a rotation with respect to target sets consisting of finitely many connected components.
-In \Cref{toric-mso}, we give a large class $\Kcal$ of toric words such that the MSO theory of the structure ${\langle \nat; <, P_1,\ldots,P_m \rangle}$ is decidable for any number $m$ of predicates with characteristic words belonging to $\Kcal$.
-We also study almost periodicity and closure properties toric words (\Cref{sec-toric-ap}), and give account of the overlap between toric words and various other well-known families of words.
-The latter is summarised below. \begin{enumerate} \item[(a)] Sturmian words are toric.
+\begin{enumerate} \item[(a)] Sturmian words are toric.
 In \Cref{sec-sturmian} we use the theory of toric words to show that for Sturmian words $\alpha_1,\ldots,\alpha_m$ that satisfy a certain effectiveness assumption, the MSO theory of ${\langle \nat; <, P_{\alpha_1},\ldots,P_{\alpha_m}\rangle}$ is decidable.
-This answers a question of \cite{carton-thomas-morphic-words}. \item[(b)] One of the central problems in symbolic dynamics is to understand the morphic words for which the associated \emph{shift space} has a representation as a \emph{geometric dynamical system} \cite{akiyama-pisot}.
-A slightly different (but similar in spirit) question is: Which morphic words are toric?
-The Pisot conjecture identifies a class of morphic words for which the answer to the first question is expected to be positive.
-We discuss the conjecture and its relation to the second question in \Cref{sec-pisot}. \item[(c)] Toric words arise naturally in the study of linear recurrence sequences.
+This answers a question posed in \cite{carton-thomas-morphic-words}. \item[(b)] One of the central problems in symbolic dynamics is to understand the morphic words for which the associated \emph{shift space} has a representation as a \emph{geometric dynamical system} \cite{akiyama-pisot}.
+A slightly different (but similar in spirit) question is: which morphic words are toric?
+The Pisot conjecture identifies a class of morphic words for which a representation as a simple geometrical dynamical system is believed to exist.
+We discuss the conjecture and how it relates morphic and toric words in \Cref{sec-pisot}. \item[(c)] Recently, we used the machinery of toric words to show that for a large class of predicates given by linear recurrence sequences with a single, non-repeated real dominant root, the attendant MSO theory is decidable \cite{berthe2024mso}.
+Let integers $k_1,\ldots,k_m > 1$, and $P_i = \{k_i^n \st n \in \nat\}$ for $1 \le i \le m$.
+We showed that the MSO theory of $\langle \nat; <, P_1,P_2 \rangle$ is (unconditionally) decidable, and the MSO theory of $\langle \nat; <,P_1,\ldots,P_m\rangle$ is decidable assuming Schanuel's conjecture in transcendental number theory.
+We discuss this result in \Cref{sec-procyclic-and-sparse}. \item[(d)] Toric words arise naturally in the study of linear recurrence sequences.
 In fact, specialised classes of toric words have already been used in the literature \cite{karimov-power-of-positivity,Karimov2022,karimov-popl21} to study \emph{sign patterns} of linear recurrence sequences, discussed in \Cref{sec-sign-patterns}.
-We construct sign patterns of LRS that prove that the product of an almost-periodic word with a toric word that is almost-periodic need not be almost-periodic. \item[(d)] Finally, in \Cref{sec-lds} we give an overview of how modelling sign patterns of LRS using toric words yields decision procedures for the \emph{Model-Checking Problem} for linear dynamical systems. \end{enumerate}
+We construct sign patterns of linear recurrence sequences (LRS) that prove that the product of an almost-periodic word with a toric word that is almost-periodic need not be almost-periodic. \item[(e)] Finally, in \Cref{sec-lds} we give an overview of how modelling sign patterns of LRS using toric words yields decision procedures for the \emph{model-checking problem} for linear dynamical systems. \end{enumerate}